 This Important!… back to the flexibility…. what we’re really talking about is mobility.
 That basically just means that you have full access to joint range of motion and can control that movement.

 Do you have the mobility in the shoulder joint to perform a full paddle stroke?
-Do you have the mobility in the gleno-humeral joint perform a pop-up?
-Do you have the mobility through the thoracic spine to get into enough spinal extension when paddling so you’re not beating up your cervical spine or shoulder?
+And do you have the mobility in the gleno-humeral joint perform a pop-up?
+Or the mobility through the thoracic spine to get into enough spinal extension when paddling so you’re not beating up your cervical spine or shoulder?

 You’ve got to make sure the flexibility / mobility is there, so that you can safely train for work capacity (endurance) and surf pain free.
 The bottom of this article has some upper body stretches and mobility work.

 Take a few seconds and think about what we generally do when paddling out or catching a wave.
 It’s a combination of paddling strokes of varying intensities, and a pop-up or some duck dives.

 So there’s an ongoing combination of pulling movements (paddling), pushing movements (pop-ups or duck dives), in a variety of intensities, for a variety of durations.

 Back to that example above, surfers need a pretty good amount of work capacity for the upper body.
 It does vary a bit depending on where you’re surfing, the rip currents, the size of the swell, and other factors, but bottom line is if you improve your work capacity, you’ll be better off.
 Lots of pulling, and some pushing.